Nathan Healy

 Leasing Solar Panels

 In Ohio, Palmetto offers Power Purchase Agreements (PPAs) across all major utility territories, including AEP Ohio, FirstEnergy companies, Duke Energy, and AES Ohio.
-With a PPA, you pay for the energy your panels produce at a set rate per kilowatt-hour rather than a fixed monthly payment.
+With a PPA, you pay a set price per kilowatt-hour for the electricity your solar system produces, rather than a fixed monthly amount like traditional leases.

 Go solar without the investment